BiocPy/developer_guide/README.md

 You should now have the basic package setup for you.

-pyscaffold uses tox to run isolated environments to run, test, document and publish the packages, might be a good time to familiarize yourself with available [tox commands](https://pyscaffold.org/en/stable/features.html#pre-commit-hooks). **_you rarely would want to add or modify the default tox.ini file._**
+pyscaffold uses `tox`, to create isolated environments for tests, documentation and to publish the packages.
+This might be a good time to familiarize yourself with available [tox commands](https://pyscaffold.org/en/stable/features.html#pre-commit-hooks). **_you rarely would want to add or modify the default tox.ini file._**

 ### Update linter, styler configuration